OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 	rm main main.dump
 ```

-When we run the program, the program simply starts up, does nothing, and returns with exit code 0.
-However, even this seemingly simple process is extremely complicated and as engineers we should really understand the process to protect ourselves against security vulnerabilities, to optimize our programs and to debug the annoying linker errors that plague our typical C++ development cycles.
-To do this, let's analyze the structure of the executable and read some assembly.

-# Table of Contents

-* TOC
-{:toc}
+Upon execution, the program simply starts up and returns with exit code 0.
+However, there are a few steps we just skipped:

+1. **What is the structure of the executable?**
+2. **What did `g++` do to generate this binary file?**
+3. **What are the generated procedures being run in assembly?**

+As we'll see, the process is extremely complicated.
+We'll be answering all of these questions, but they have very long answers.
+Follow with me on this adventure to understand the inner workings of a C++ program.

-# Structure: ELF files & Linkers
+# Structure of the Executable: ELF Format

-**ELF, which stands for Executable and Linkable Format** is the format used for binaries and libraries that we compile with C and C++.
+**ELF, which stands for Executable and Linkable Format**, is the format used for binaries and libraries that we compile with C and C++.
 It's in an unreadable binary format that can be analyzed with several GNU tools.
 To understand what the assembly outputs are, we must first be familiar with the general layout of an ELF file.

+**Q: How can you tell that an executable is ELF?
+If so, how do you inspect the metadata about it?**

 You can identify an ELF file by using the `file` command: